Quasimomentum of an elementary excitation for a system of point bosons under zero boundary conditions

 Consider a periodic system.
 Equations (\ref{2}) yield

 It is seen that the quantity $P=\sum_{j=1}^{N}k_{j}$ is quantized in the same way as the momentum of an ensemble of quasiparticles \cite{bog1947}.
 Therefore, it is natural to identify $P$ with the total momentum of the system (in the reference system, where the center of masses is at rest).
-We obtain that $P_{0}=\sum_{j=1}^{N}k_{j}=0$ for the ground state and $P_{1}=\sum_{j=1}^{N}k_{j}=2\pi r/L$ for the state with one quasiparticle ($n_{i\leq N-1}=0$, $n_{N}=r>0$).
-The momentum of a quasiparticle
+We obtain that $P_{0}=\sum_{j=1}^{N}k_{j}=0$ is for the ground state and $P_{1}=\sum_{j=1}^{N}k_{j}=2\pi r/L$ for the state with one particle-like excitation ($n_{i\leq N-1}=0$, $n_{N}=r\neq 0$).
+The momentum of a particle-like excitation